tatsumoto-ren/tatsumoto-ren.github.io/blog/language-domains.md

 Monolingual dictionaries,
 e.g. Japanese to Japanese dictionaries such as `大辞林` or `明鏡` form a standalone domain.
+The language used in definitions differs from everyday speech or other domains of Japanese.
 This domain uses vocabulary that you rarely encounter elsewhere.
-We call it *defining vocabulary*.
+We sometimes call it *defining vocabulary*.
 The domain is quite small compared to others, but it's a good idea to tackle this domain in a structured and deliberate manner because you won't see these words in your immersion as much.
-This process is often called *going monolingual* and you're supposed to start it after your learn about 3,000 sentences bilingually, or about 3+ months after starting to learn your target language.
+This process is often called [going monolingual](going-monolingual.html), and you're supposed to start it after your learn about 3,000 sentences bilingually, or about 3+ months after starting to learn your target language.
 Although people may choose to go monolingual at any other point in the learning process.